-MIME® is the result of a 5 year research and development programme, funded by the RCUK Digital Economy Programme, the Digital Health & Care Institute and Highland & Islands Enterprise, and led by healthcare professionals working with computing scientists at the University of Aberdeen.
-What started as a project to provide enhanced patient monitoring for search and rescue teams quickly expanded to include the provision of distance health and first response care for remote communities.
+MIME® is the result of a five year research and development programme, funded by the RCUK Digital Economy Programme, the Digital Health & Care Institute and Highland & Islands Enterprise, and led by healthcare professionals working with computing scientists at the University of Aberdeen.
+What started as a project to provide enhanced patient monitoring for search and rescue teams quickly expanded to include the provision of distance health and first response care for different remote environments.

-Healthcare has become increasingly focused on the provision of ever more sophisticated support for dense populations, with little new in the way of services or protocols for remote communities or people who live on the edge of the healthcare network.
+Healthcare has become increasingly focused on the provision of ever more sophisticated support for dense populations, with little new in the way of services or protocols for remote communities or people who live, work or play on the edge of the healthcare network.
 Collectively we had identified a core gap in the market, that frontline remote care can be better supported.